Back to the Strategic Operating Plan

 What are High School Centers of Innovation?

-· Access to leader and teacher best practices
+- Promoting collaboration across schools to develop leader and teacher best practices.

-The approach will allow core school leadership to transform our system to one that is based on student-centered learning.
-The work will build school-level capacity and generate real-time knowledge and recommendations that will support our goal to put students at the center of their learning.
+Taken together, this approach will allow school leadership to transform our system to one that is based on student-centered learning.
+The work will build school-level capacity and generate real-time knowledge that will continue to support our goal to put students at the center of their learning.